 Mt.
 Eyjafjallajökull volcano and glacier

 Mt.
 Eyjafjallajokull glacier/volcano is probably Iceland's best-known glacier.
 One of the main reasons is the volcano buried under the ice cap that spreads some 100 square kilometers by the south shore.
-Eyjafjallajokull glacier stands 1651 meters at its highest point, and the volcano has a 3-4 km diameter crater that opens towards the north.
+Eyjafjallajokull glacier stands 1651 meters, or 5416 feet at its highest point, and the volcano has a 3-4 km, around 22 miles, diameter crater that opens towards the north.
 The volcano Eyjafjallajökull last erupted in 2010, grabbing the world's attention as it severely disturbed flight schedules in Europe and the northern hemisphere.
 The mountain is in proximity to some of Iceland’s most impressive and beautiful natural wonders like Seljalandsfoss, Skógafoss, and Þórsmörk.
 The mountain's south face was once part of Iceland's Atlantic coastline, but across the millenniums, the ocean has retreated as glacial rivers have carried billions of tons of sand to the shore, leaving sheer cliffs to display magnificent waterfalls.

 Eyjafjallajokull is, first and foremost, a glacier